What Does it Mean to Study Women's Studies?

 Women's Shelter Director

 Shelters or abused women face a unique set of challenges that women's studies majors can use their skills to overcome.
 Not only must a center director find funding and support for their facilities, they must do so in ways that protect the privacy of their clients.
-Many women's shelters operate in undisclosed locations so that abusive men cannot cause further harm to shelter residents.
+Many women's shelters operate in undisclosed locations so that abusers cannot cause further harm to the shelter's residents.

-Center directors must be able to assure neighbors of their safety, while facilitating meetings with attorneys and law enforcement professionals during divorce proceedings or criminal prosecution.
-In addition, women's studies degree holders use their organizational skills to provide a comfortable environment for residents.
-Directors must maintain their facilities and coordinate with housekeepers, contractors, and public utilities.
+Center directors must be able to help residents feel safe enough to begin the process of healing, while still facilitating meetings with attorneys and law enforcement professionals during divorce proceedings or criminal prosecution.
+In addition, directors must maintain the hygiene and atmosphere of their facilities, which may require coordination with housekeepers, contractors, public utilities and others.